 CONFLICT, SOCIAL ACTION, AND CHANGE

-Comprised of activists and scholars from many disciplines, CSAC members study a range of topics: poverty, criminal justice, social movements, violence and war, global inequality, labor, the environment, migration, human rights, race, gender, and sexuality based oppressions and inequalities; intersectional analyses; teaching for change, and beyond.
+Comprised of activists and scholars from many disciplines, CSAC members study a range of topics: poverty, criminal justice, social movements, violence and war, global inequality, labor, the environment, migration, human rights, race, gender, and sexuality-based oppression and inequality; intersectional analyses; teaching for change, and beyond.
 Please reach out to the Chair if you are interested in our membership!